mattischrome/console-blog/content/posts/album-digest-april-2011/index.md

 Katy B is a singer who has come through the Brits school (the second of two in this month’s posts, see Jamie Woon above) and had appeared on several underground hits before making her own record with some top dubstep producers.
 Given that one of the tracks that she appeared on has even made into to my collection, I guess it was inevitable that she would make her own album because things have to be pretty mainstream to reach me!

 I am not sure I would have bought this album if I still listened to the radio and had heard the singles.
-That is not to say that the singles (_Katy On A Mission_ and _Lights Out_) are bad[^1], just that I would probably would have dismissed them as throwaway pop.
+That is not to say that the singles (_Katy On A Mission_ and _Lights Out_) are bad.{{% sidenote "sn-1" %}} When I heard _Lights Out_, I realised I had heard it before.
+I’d seen on a music channel that my housemate had on one afternoon, my typically gruff response was “This is sh*t!”.
+Either I am becoming a reactionary jerk or I am starting to reject all music that hasn’t been through my own headphones.
+Or both.{{% /sidenote %}}, just that I would probably would have dismissed them as throwaway pop.
 While there is a lot of that on this album and some of it comes complete with cringeworthy dust-lust variety rhymes, there is also a lot to enjoy.
-This comes courtesy of the guest producers, though I am obviously so out of touch that I only recognise a few names in the booklet[^2].
+This comes courtesy of the guest producers, though I am obviously so out of touch that I only recognise a few names in the booklet.{{% sidenote "sn-2" %}}Speaking of the booklet, there is an unintentionally hilarious minute or two at the end of _Hard To Get_ involving the shout-outs and such.
+This is actually quite sweet but the same words are in the booklet and so I got the sensation of pop album suddenly morphing into an audiobook!{{% /sidenote %}}

 I really enjoyed _Why You Always Here_, _Broken Record_ and _Easy Please Me_.
 The latter sets its scene in a club with some sleaze latching on to our narrator who proceeds to reel off a list of demands for a potential amour, it’s an entertaining and empowering song with a nice elastic beat underpinning.
 Of all the stuff here, it is probably the most likely to make it to my playlists.
 In the end though, it is a pop album and it usually isn’t long before I move on to the next thing.